tonholis/azure-cloud-native-app/readme.md

 ## Project

 ```
+infrastructure
+  bicep               --> Scripts to create the environment
 src
   CloudNativeApp.sln  --> Solution file
   Website             --> A Blazor client/website
   Backend
     Functions         --> Azure Functions to handle requests from the frontend
     API               --> A .NET API as an alternative to Azure Functions
     Resizer           --> A .NET Worker Service to resize images
   Shared              --> A Shared library
 ```

 ## Stack